-It is found that there is a significant pressure drop in the wrinkled coil compared to the ideal coil and there was considerable negative pressure developed in the wrinkled portions.
-This would lead to increased velocity gradient in the vicinity of wrinkles and contribute to unsteady flow along the length of coil.
+It is found that there is a significant pressure drop in the wrinkled coil compared to the ideal coil, and there was considerable negative pressure developed in the wrinkled portions.
+This would lead to an increased velocity gradient in the vicinity of wrinkles and contribute to unsteady flow along the length of coil.

-3.1.3 Comparison of Streamline Patterns for Different Flow Parameters is found to be twice as that of the ideal coil without wrinkles.
+3.1.3 Comparison of Streamline Patterns for Different Flow Parameters

-The surface velocity streamline at the vertical mid-plane of helical coil is represented in Fig. 15.
-In wrinkled coil, it can be observed that there is an unsteady surface streamline at the sections where wrinkles are present and the shape imperfection has also influenced the formation of streamline in the corresponding sections of the plot.
-The maximum pressure in the wrinkled coil
+The surface velocity streamline at the vertical midplane of the helical coil is represented in Fig. 15.
+In a wrinkled coil, it can be observed that there is an unsteady surface streamline at the sections where wrinkles are present, and the shape imperfection has also influenced the formation of streamline in the corresponding sections of the plot.
+The maximum pressure in the wrinkled coil is found to be twice as that of the ideal coil without wrinkles.